abhishek200319/laravel-autocrud/README.md

 ````
 php artisan migrate
 ````
-- Now your Laravel app have below routes registered.
+- Now your Laravel app have below routes registered with soft delete.
 To see routes:

 | Method | Route          | Route Name   | Operation |    description      |
 |--------|----------------|--------------|-----------|---------------------|